lambdakb/trackball-lt6c/README.md

 [PCB Back]: output/img/lt6c-pcb-bottom.svg
 [PCB Back PNG]: output/img/lt6c-pcb-bottom.png

-The PCB has been designed in [KiCad EDA 8.0](https://www.kicad.org/) using the [`kicad-lkbd`](https://github.com/lambdakb/kicad-lkbd) libraries and [`kbplacer`](https://github.com/adamws/kicad-kbplacer).
+The PCB has been designed in [KiCad EDA 8.0](https://www.kicad.org/) using the [`kicad-lkbd`](https://github.com/lambdakb/kicad-lkbd) libraries.

-You can preview the project files using [KiCanvas](https://kicanvas.org/?github=https%3A%2F%2Fgithub.com%2Flambdakb%2Ftrackball-lt6c%2Fblob%2Fmain%2Fpcb%2Flk23m-pcb.kicad_pro) directly in your browser and download the latest fabrication files for JLCPCB from the [latest release](https://github.com/lambdakb/keyboard-lk23m/releases/latest/).
+You can preview the project files using [KiCanvas](https://kicanvas.org/?github=https%3A%2F%2Fgithub.com%2Flambdakb%2Ftrackball-lt6c%2Fblob%2Fmain%2Fpcb%2Flt6c-pcb.kicad_pro) directly in your browser and download the latest fabrication files for JLCPCB from the [latest release](https://github.com/lambdakb/trackball-lt6c/releases/latest/).

 The exported schematic is also available under [`output/schematics`](output/schematics/).